uchicago-cs/cmsc22000/website/content/labs/lab1.md

 Notice that there are two types of files listed here:

 * `Changes not staged for commit`: This is a list of files that Git knows about and have been modified since your last commit, but which have not been added to a commit (with `git add`).
-Note that we *did* use `git add` previously with `test.txt` (which is why Git is "tracking" that file), but we have not run `git add` since our last commit, which means the change we made to `test.txt` are not currently going to be included in any commit.
+Note that we *did* use `git add` previously with `test.txt` (which is why Git is "tracking" that file), but we have not run `git add` since our last commit, which means the change we made to `test.txt` is not currently going to be included in any commit.
 Remember: committing is a two-step process (you `git add` the files that will be part of the commit, and then you create the commit).

 * `Untracked files`: This is a list of files that Git has found in the same directory as your repository, but which Git isn't keeping track of.